-For the most part, Piemonte is a region of Italy that flies underneath the radar and doesn’t have the same profile of the more visited cities and regions of Rome, Florence, Venice, Tuscany, the Amalfi Coast and Sicily.
+For the most part, Piedmont is a region of Italy that flies underneath the radar and doesn’t have the same profile of the more visited cities and regions of Rome, Florence, Venice, Tuscany, the Amalfi Coast and Sicily.
 However, it’s a funny contradiction as the region is revered by some and not even on the radar of so many others.

-For us, Piemonte is one of our favourite regions of Italy and a destination that we want to share with people who have a passion for Italy, but who also want to experience another side of Italian style and culture, without the hoards.
+For us, Piedmont is one of our favourite regions of Italy and a destination that we want to share with people who have a passion for Italy, but who also want to experience another side of Italian style and culture, without the hoards.

 1. The food

-There is a style of cooking in Piemonte that is traditional and time honoured, and is unlike any other Italian region.
+There is a style of cooking in Piedmont that is traditional and time honoured, and is unlike any other Italian region.
 It is home to some of our favourite food things….we’ve named a few.

 Vitello tonnato: an amazing primi (or starter) of thinly sliced veal with a tuna sauce (the english translation does not do it justice).
 If it’s on the menu, it’s always ordered.